 Xavier Hospital, Team Leader, Safe Healthy Schools and Data, Section of Health and Education, UNESCO, stressed that health and education outcomes can only improve safe learning is embedded across both health and leaning systems.
 “Schools are not just a platform for providing health services.
 They also create safe and inclusive climates, and are crucial to preventing violence.”

-Bryanna Mariñas, an activist from the Philippines and the founder of the Global Youth-Led Movement on Ending Violence Against Children, highlighted how closely connected education and health are, not least when it comes to preventing violence.
-“Children and young people do not see education and health as separate experiences.
-Take bullying, for example.
-When kids feel unsupported or unwell, it affects all aspects of their education.
-They might be present in the classroom, but their minds are somewhere else.”
+Bryanna Mariñas, an activist from the Philippines and founder of the Global Youth-Led Movement on Ending Violence Against Children, highlighted how schools sit at the intersection of education, health, and violence prevention.
+“Children and young people do not see health, education, and safety as separate experiences.
+When children are hungry or unwell, when they feel unsupported or afraid because of bullying in school or violence at home, it affects every aspect of their education.
+A child may be present in the classroom, but their mind may be somewhere else.
+If we treat schools only as places of instruction, we miss one of the greatest opportunities to detect harm before it escalates.”

 Sabine Rakotomalala, Senior Technical Advisor with WHO, moderated the event, and reflected on how her own experiences of visiting schools across South Asia had shown both remaining challenges in promoting healthy learning environments – but also remarkable progress, showing what it possible with adequate support.